sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

 ## Thematized Resources

-   * On Proofs & Proof assistants
+### On Proofs & Proof assistants

   Regarding mathematical proofs we shall discuss the following these:
   (i) Proofs are abstract mathematical objects (inductively-defined data structures such as plain lists, boxed lists, or trees) which are constructed according to the axioms and rules of inference of the logical system.
   (ii) Proof is not manipulation of meaningless syntactic symbols, as the manipulists, or strict formalists, would have it.
 The knowledge of truth is gained though proof.

   We shall argue against the first reading and discuss our reasons for favouring the second thesis.
 Our guiding arguments are essentially those of Corcoran's:

-    >_First, belief can be an obstacle to finding a proof because one of the marks of proof is its ability to resolve doubt.
+  >_First, belief can be an obstacle to finding a proof because one
+    of the marks of proof is its ability to resolve doubt.
 Second, we usually don’t try to prove propositions we don’t believe or at least suspect to be true.
 Third, the attempt to find proof often leads to doubts we otherwise never would have had.
 If you have a treasured belief you would hate to be without, do not try to prove it._

+   * Some stuff on proofs

       + Richard Tieszen.
 What is a proof?
       + Robert L. Constable.
 [Proof Assistants and the Dynamic Nature of Formal Theories](http://ceur-ws.org/Vol-878/invited1.pdf)